-Top 10 Tybee Things to Do
+Top 10 Things to Do in Tybee Island

 One might think that on a small barrier island only two miles wide and five miles long there would not be much to do but spend lazy days on long stretches of pristine unspoiled beaches, well think again!
 Tybee Island is a haven for the creative mind, a treasure trove for history lovers, a tranquil escape for nature lovers and a vibrant community of laid-back locals who love the little beach town they call home.

 Tybee Island is known for its great watersports, everything from parasailing over the blue ocean waters to jet-skiing, charter fishing, surfing, stand-up-paddling and simply sunbathing.
 The five-mile stretch of beach includes North Beach, a quiet beach with pretty seashells, beautiful views of the lighthouse and a bird viewing area, the busy yet gentle shores of South Beach just a stone’s throw from excellent fishing on the iconic Tybee Pier and the bustling cafés and shops at Back Beach, a quieter stretch of sandy shoreline, a favorite nesting spot of herons and egrets where anglers will find a quiet fishing spot to cast a line.

 Climb to the top of one of the nation’s oldest and tallest lighthouses, originally built in 1736, today one of seven surviving colonial-era lighthouse towers.
-Set on the grounds of Fort Screven, enjoy panoramic views of Tybee Island from the top of the lighthouse, explore the history at the Tybee Island Lighthouse Museum and take a tour of Battery Garland, one of the remaining gun batteries at Fort Screven.
+Set on the grounds of Fort Screven, enjoy panoramic views of Tybee Island from the top of the lighthouse.
+Explore the history at the Tybee Island Lighthouse Museum and take a tour of Battery Garland, one of the remaining gun batteries at Fort Screven.

 Delight the kids and your inner child with a trip to the Tybee Island Marine Science Center.
-Explore the creatures and plant life of the touch tank, learn about the Tybee Island Sea Turtle Project or head to the salt water marshes and ocean waters on an ever-popular beach walk.
+Explore the creatures and plant life of the touch tank, learn about the Tybee Island Sea Turtle Project or head to the saltwater marshes and ocean waters on an ever-popular beach walk.
 From sea turtles and sharks to terrapins and tortoises, this is a great way to learn about the local sea life of Tybee Island.

 Our beautiful barrier islands impress our guests year after year.
 Cockspur Island lies in the south channel of the Savannah River, northwest of Tybee Island, a haven for nature lovers with biking, walking and birding and home to the smallest lighthouse in Georgia, The Cockspur Island Lighthouse.
 Once a beacon warning ships of the rugged coastline, the lighthouse today lies in an active ecological restoration area and can only be viewed from a distance.

-If remote pristine beaches, salt marshes, hardwood hammocks, birdlife and wildlife appeals to you, then Little Tybee, Williamson, and Cabbage islands await.
-Accessible only by boat or kayak, these unspoiled and uninhabited barrier islands promise first-class bird-watching, fishing, hiking and shelling.
+If remote pristine beaches, salt marshes, hardwood hammocks, birdlife, and wildlife appeals to you, then Little Tybee, Williamson, and Cabbage islands await.
+Accessible only by boat or kayak, these unspoiled and uninhabited barrier islands promise first-class bird-watching, fishing, hiking, and shelling.

 Mix a little more history into your adventure with a trip to nearby Historic Savannah.
 Tour Savannah’s 22 historic squares, browse the art galleries of City Market, shop the antique markets, walk beneath the iconic Live Oaks at the colonial Wormsloe Plantation and witness the eerie stories of Savannah’s infamous reputation as “America’s Most Haunted City” on a walking Ghost Tour.
-All you need are good walking shoes and a map!

 Maybe you prefer to explore Savannah on a guided tour.
-Well you can!
+Well, you can!
 There are plenty of tours offered on Tybee Island.
 Time spent with a professional guide is time well spent.
 Add to your fishing stories on a deep-sea charter, ride the waves with the wild bottlenose dolphins, pedal along the water’s edge on a fat bike or go fossil hunting and crabbing on the barrier islands.

 For some it’s rest and relaxation, for others it’s rum and raspberry!
 Either way Tybee Island is the best vacation destination to simply unwind and do nothing in one of America’s most “charming, happiest, coolest, beautiful and perfect little beach towns”.